flglflgl/codingtool/README.md

 <h2>CodingTool</h2>

-CodingTool is Code Editor inspired by Codepen with slight enhancements to focus on smoothing the coding experience build.
+CodingTool is Code Editor inspired by Codepen with slight enhancements to focus on smoothing the coding experience.

 1. Color Themes
 2. Undo/Redo buttons